 For longtime fans of the Overwatch League, the offseason may hurt more than usual today.

-The New York Excelsior announced that it’s dropping DPS players Kim “Libero” Hye-sung and Park “Saebyeolbe” Jong Ryeol, as well as main support Jeong “Anamo” Tae-seong.
+The New York Excelsior announced that it’s dropping DPS players Kim “Libero” Hye-sung and Park “Saebyeolbe” Jong Ryeol, as well as main support Jeong “Anamo” Tae-sung.
 All three players had been with the NYXL since the inaugural season of the Overwatch League.

 Saebyeolbe and Libero were a part of the original Excelsior roster, introduced to fans in late 2017.
 Throughout the inaugural season of the league, both players quickly managed to impress fans with their immense skill and big personalities.
 Saebyeolbe’s immaculate Tracer paired well with Libero’s flexible, adaptable hero pool.